Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

 The management of acute overdosage is largely symptomatic.
 It includes lavage and sedation with a barbiturate.
 If hypertension is marked, the use of a nitrate or rapid-acting alpha receptor-blocking agent should be considered.
 Experience with hemodialysis or peritoneal dialysis is inadequate to permit recommendations for its use.

-Manifestations of chronic intoxication with anorectic drugs include sever dermatoses, marked insomnia, irritability, hyperactivity and personality changes.
-The most server manifestation of chronic intoxications is psychosis, often clinically indistinguishable from schizophrenia.
-See Drug Abuse and Dependence.
+Manifestations of chronic intoxication with anorectic drugs include severe dermatoses, marked insomnia, irritability, hyperactivity and personality changes.
+The most severe manifestation of chronic intoxications is psychosis, often clinically indistinguishable from schizophrenia.
+See DRUG ABUSE AND DEPENDENCE.

 Since the product is an extended-release dosage form, limit to one extended-release capsule (105 mg Phendimetrazine tartrate) in the morning (30 to 60 minutes before morning meal).

 Each extended-release capsule contains 105 mg Phendimetrazine tartrate in a Brown/Clear capsule imprinted E 5254.

 NDC 69543-409-30 - bottle of 30 capsules

 Store at 20° to 25°C (68° to 77°F) [see USP Controlled Room Temperature].
 Protect from moisture.